anontechnology/vault-python-sdk/README.md

 ### Requirements
 Only `Python 3` is currently supported.

-The basic third party dependencies are the requests and pytest.
-Libraries installation happens automatically during setup.
+The basic third party dependencies are `requests` and `pytest`, which are set up automatically by pip on installation.

 ### Installaion
 ```